 New: If you would like to join Home Made Our Way’s weekly organizing challenge, then sign up below.
 Every week you will receive a new challenge with links to tips and tricks for organizing your space and life.

 Planners are my go-to tool for keeping everything organized.
-You will find that I have created a very simple and customizable planner with add-ons like budgeting pages and menu planners.
+You will find that I create simple and customizable planners with add-ons like budgeting pages and menu planners.

 These are free for all my subscribers, so sign up!

 Being the perfectionist that I am, I tend to update my printables when I can make them prettier and more functional.
 When this happens, expect an email with a link to the updated versions.